Papon Reacts To The Controversy; Says ‘I Feel I Am VICTIMIZED for NO FAULT Of Mine’!

 The channel &TV and hosts the show, also issued a statement which said, "We as a channel have always been focused on the safety, security and well-being of the contestants participating in our shows."

-Channel Is Adhered To The NCPCR Guidelines
+Channel Adheres To The NCPCR Guidelines

 "We have always adhered to the NCPCR guidelines and our production house, Essel Vision Productions Limited, has taken all precautionary measures required under NCPCR and other laws.
 We believe in nurturing talent with utmost sensitivity and care while we provide them the platform to showcase their aptitude."